Using TeamCity for continuous integration with NodeJS and Grunt

 Installing the NodeJS TeamCity Plugin.

-The next part of this workflow is to download and install the NodeJS TeamCity plugin written by Eugene Petrenko from Germany.
+The next part of this workflow is downloading and installing the NodeJS TeamCity plugin by Eugene Petrenko from Germany.
 This plugin is open source and posted on GitHub here - https://github.com/jonnyzzz/TeamCity.Node

-However, rather than going over to the GitHub repo you need to head over to the JetBrains own TeamCity where it hosts this project.
+However, rather than going over to the GitHub repo, you need to head over to JetBrain's own TeamCity, which hosts this project.

 http://teamcity.jetbrains.com/viewType.html?buildTypeId=bt434

-This URL will prompt you to log in, however, do not panic just click the link to login as a guest under the login box.
-Here you will see the most recent builds for the TeamCity NodeJS plugin.
-To download the plugin click the view artefacts button next to the most recent build and download the jonnyzzz.node.zip file.
+This URL will prompt you to log in; do not panic.
+Click the link to log in as a guest under the login box.
+Here, you will see the most recent builds for the TeamCity NodeJS plugin.
+To download the plugin, click the view artefacts button next to the most recent build and download the jonnyzzz.node.zip file.
 At the time of this post, the most current version is 1.0.46

-If you were like me and were unsure where the TeamCityDataDirectory is, then before you stop the services, go to the administration settings page in TeamCity to point you to the folder location path.
+If you were like me and were unsure where the TeamCityDataDirectory is, go to the administration settings page in TeamCity to point you to the folder location path.

 Adding the Build Steps

-Each call/command line is its own step, so we can easily see where the build fails to help us debug the problem.
-Each step we add here outputs information allowing us to keep an eye at all times what is going on with our build.
+Each call/command line is its step, so we can easily see where the build fails to help us debug the problem.
+Each step we add here outputs information, allowing us to keep an eye at all times on what is happening with our build.

 Build Log

-So when the build is running on TeamCity we can see the build log and the output of each of these steps to give us an insight into what is happening and if any errors are occurring.
-The order of these build steps is important so that they run in the specific order as defined above.
-This is to ensure if one step fails it stops and the other steps cannot continue to run.
+So when the build is running on TeamCity, we can see the build log and the output of each of these steps to give us an insight into what is happening and if any errors are occurring.
+The order of these build steps is essential to run in the specific order as defined above.
+This ensures that if one step fails, it stops, and the other cannot continue running.

 "Gotchas"

-There were a few "gotchas" that caught me out which I'd like to share with you which may also catch you out on your journey to front-end workflow nirvana.
+A few "gotchas" caught me, which I'd like to share with you, which may also see you on your journey to front-end workflow nirvana.

-Bower uses Git to go off and consume packages from Git repositories nine times out of ten it would work fine, however, there may be one dependency it was trying to download where it would fail with a weird error message of 'ECMDERR Failed to execute'.
-After some Googling, I found the solution was best to change how Git was fetching contents of a repo.
-So in the console window run the following command to ensure it uses https:// protocol as opposed to git:// URLs and this error went away.
+Bower uses Git to go off and consume packages from Git repositories nine times out of ten.
+It would work fine.
+However, there may be one dependency it was trying to download where it would fail with a weird error message of 'ECMDERR Failed to execute'.
+After some Googling, I found the solution was best to change how Git fetches a repo's contents.
+So, in the console window, please run the following command to ensure it uses the https:// protocol as opposed to git:// URLs, and this error goes away.

 git config --global url."https://".insteadOf git://

-The second "gotcha" happened when I received some strange errors back from NPM.
+The second "gotcha" happened when I received some strange errors from NPM.
 It took a while for me to figure out why I was experiencing these errors.
-However, the solution for us was to run the Teamcity service on the server under the Administrator user specifically.
-After doing so the errors went away and we managed to get the Grunt workflow all sorted out for our front-enders.
+However, our solution was to run the TeamCity service on the server under the Administrator user specifically.
+After doing so, the errors disappeared, and we managed to get the Grunt workflow all sorted out for our front-enders.

 The End…

-Now front-end Developers and .NET developers can live happily together and can stop arguing with one another, (maybe!).
+Now front-end Developers and .NET developers can live happily together and stop arguing with one another (maybe!).

 Warren :)